Macaria (moth)

-Macaria is a genus of moths in the family Geometridae erected by John Curtis in 1826.
-It is sometimes placed as a synonym of Semiothisa.
+Macaria is a genus of moths in the family Geometridae.
+It was erected by John Curtis in 1826.
+The genus Macaria is sometimes placed as a synonym of Semiothisa.
 Species are cosmopolitan.

 Description

 Palpi hairy, obliquely porrect (extending forward), and reaching beyond the short frontal tuft.
 Antennae of male ciliated, rarely serrate (shaped like a saw tooth).
 Forewings of male with a fovea.
 Vein 3 from angle of cell. veins 7, 8 and 9 stalked from upper angle, vein 10 absent and vein 11 free.
 Hindwings with the strongly angled outer margin at vein 4 and slightly at vein 6.
 Vein 3 from angle of cell.